How to Know When to Break Up

 3. Be thoughtful about the timing of the breakup

-Try to avoid breaking up with your partner on their birthday or a major holiday like Christmas.
+Avoid breaking up with your partner on their birthday, major, or some meaningful day.

 Don’t break up with them the day they write the bar exam or have their thesis defense.